 In very rare cases, prolonged use of TMZ can cause:

-For example, leukaemia - an overproduction of white cells; or myelodysplastic syndrome, where the production of normal bloods cells by the bone marrow is disrupted.
+Another example is myelodysplastic syndrome.
+This is where the production of normal bloods cells by the bone marrow is disrupted.

 It might be helpful to bring a paper and pen with you on the day of your appointment, so you can jot down important questions and their answers.